 If you're looking for a Turkey VPN to both keep you anonymous and unblocked overseas media, ExpressVPN should be your first choice.
 You'll get complete control over a host of powerful privacy features, all bundled with intuitive apps and excellent support.

 In terms of privacy, ExpressVPN is a verified no-logging VPN.
 That means that no identifying data will be stored about you or your usage of the VPN, and even if authorities do turn up at ExpressVPN's door asking about you, the company will have nothing to share.

 This has even been proved in practice in Turkey – although under tragic circumstances – when an ExpressVPN user was identified as being involved with the assassination of Russian Ambassador Andrey Karlov.
 You can read more about what happened in ExpressVPN's blog.

-If you want to access overseas Netflix libraries, or even use services like BBC iPlayer or Hulu outside their permitted regions, ExpressVPN is incredibly useable and very simple to get up and running.
+If you want to access overseas Netflix libraries, or even use services like Hulu outside their permitted regions, ExpressVPN is incredibly useable and very simple to get up and running.
 All you need to do is pick a server in the right location and loads up the streaming service.

 So, whether you're looking for a way to stay private and anonymous or just want to get more out of your Netflix subscription, ExpressVPN should be your first choice